7 Must Do Tasks To Complete When Your Manuscript Is Finished

 A title and sub-title that are highly searchable will attract more people to your book.
 More on metadata later.

-2. Get a fantastic cover.
+2. Get a fantastic book cover

 No, don’t even think of creating your book cover yourself unless you are a graphic designer and an expert with Photoshop.